 14 Most Effective Types of Display in Retail Which is Right for You? + examples and tips

 Within the field of instore or shopper marketing a lot of energy is spent on the development of the most suitable retail display.
-Because an effective display can help in competing for retail support and because of its diversity, it is vital to know the different types and how they are used to making an impact on sales.
+Because an effective display can help in competing for retail support, it is vital to know the different types and how they are used to making an impact on sales.

 In this article, we first give a definition of retail display and how it fits into the marketing communication mix.
 Then we will then go into detail on 2 groups: free-standing point of sales displays and fixed retail shelving.
 Both are regularly used across a variety of categories of the FMCG industry.